 A treatment is any medical or surgical treatment including palliative care and life-sustaining measures (such as assisted ventilation and cardiopulmonary resuscitation), dental treatment, or other health care.

-In your Advance Health Directive, you can record decisions about certain treatments.
-For example, you might ask that life-sustaining treatment - such as tube feeding or resuscitation - be withheld or withdrawn if you have:
+In your Advance Health Directive, you can record your preferences about certain treatments.
+For example, you might ask that life-sustaining treatment - such as tube feeding or resuscitation - be withheld or withdrawn if you develop:

 a terminal illness with no known cure or chance of recovery